peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Returns:</b>

 Returns the largest value that's less than the given value.
 Returns negative infinity if the result is negative infinity.

-<b>Exceptions:</b>

- * System.ArgumentException:
-The parameter <i>ctx</i>
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
  is null, the precision is 0, or <i>ctx</i>
  has an unlimited exponent range.

 ### NextPlus